 Want to Make Sure You're Taking Advantage of NJ's Netting Rule?

 NJ's 100% netting advantage is the most valuable gambling tax benefit of any state with an income tax.
 But most NJ residents - and many CPAs - don't apply it correctly, especially when the federal 90% cap creates a different number for the federal return.
 I'm Greg Monaco, a NJ-licensed CPA (License #20CC04711400).
-Every return is prepared personally - no outsourcing, no junior staff.
+Every return is prepared personally.

 Related reading: NJ Sportsbook Platform Guide | The 90% Gambling Loss Cap | Session Method Guide | Casino Comps & Loyalty Points | Sports Betting Promotions | Professional Gambler Status | IRS Detection Methods | Fantasy Sports DFS Guide | Married Couples Guide